evanx/concerto/README.md

 - does not support a customer notification mechanism via verified email
 - requires a Github account

-The costs must be mitigated as follows:
+The costs should be mitigated as follows:
 - enable users to try the service using a simpler token-based access scheme
 - provide a utility to ease cert generation and enrollment for SSL authentication
 - support HTTP-based customer notification e.g. via Slack, Telegram

+### TODO

+- support private repos

 ### Future plans